MapIV/pointcloud_divider/README.md

 # pointcloud_divider

-(Updated 2023/03/27)
+(Updated 2024/06/18)

 This is a tool for processing pcd files, and it can perform the following functions:

 * Dividing point clouds
 * Merging point clouds
 * Downsampling point clouds
-* Generating metadata for map_loader in Autoware
+* Generating metadata to efficiently handle the divided point clouds

 ## Supported Data Format